keycdn/cache-enabler/readme.txt

-A lightweight caching plugin for WordPress that makes your website faster by generating static HTML files, caching to disk, and WebP support.
+A lightweight caching plugin for WordPress that makes your website faster by generating static HTML files plus WebP support.